Leidenschaft/Deutsch-Lernen/README.md

 The mobile friendly entrypoint is `index_mobile.html`.

 # About Content Copyright
-Because of copyright issues, all images and audios have been removed from this project.
+Because of copyright issues, all images, audios, words have been removed from this project.
-Resource requests may response with 404 for image and audio.
-Because the words and texts are collected by us manually.
-We share it to users.